gpalazzo/General_notes/README.md

 - `find ~ -name "pattern" -print`

 ## Anaconda3
-How to solve: `-bash: conda: command not found`?
+How to solve: `-bash: conda: command not found` when trying to use any `conda` related command?
 - `export PATH=~/anaconda3/bin:$PATH`

 ## GitHub